-Pomona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Pomona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pomona are a mix of both white- and blue-collar jobs.
 Overall, Pomona is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pomona who work in office and administrative support (13.32%), sales jobs (11.12%), and food service (7.21%).

-The percentage of adults in Pomona who are college-educated is close to the national average for all communities of 21.84%: 17.69% of the adults in Pomona have a bachelor's degree or advanced degree.
+The education level of Pomona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.69% of adults 25 and older in Pomona have a college degree.

 The per capita income in Pomona in 2010 was $18,936, which is low income relative to California and the nation.
 This equates to an annual income of $75,744 for a family of four.
 However, Pomona contains both very wealthy and poor people as well.